 - Large businesses have a couple of business models that they work on, simultaneously.

-- Being a startup, you must understand that you must create and stick to a perfect business model for the initial few years.
+- No matter whether you are in the best LLC state, being a startup, you must understand that you must create and stick to a perfect business model for the initial few years.

 Any sharp and value-driven business model has nine elements:

 Your business will be targeting and catering to specific, diverse groups of customers.

 They have been identified as the customers for whom your business will create value against the purchase they make.